williampalacek/ICS4U-Algorithms-Exploration/README.md

 ## Skills after day 3
-As of **2022-03-09** I have been able to solve faster then yesterday and get more consitent time.
+As of **2022-03-09** I have been able to solve faster then yesterday and get more consistent time.
 Furthermore, I got a fast solve. and sub 30 average.
 | Average | Time (s) |
 | ----------- | ----------- |
 | ao5 | 29.03 |
 | ao12 | 29.78 |
 | ao25 | 29.98 |

-Solving the pyraminx has proved to be very benificial and I belive that I have made substancial progress in decreasing my times.
+Solving the pyraminx has proved to be very beneficial and I believe that I have made substantial progress in decreasing my times.

 ## Starting the 2x2
 As of **2022-03-10** I am currently unable to solve the 2x2 and so will begin watching youtube videos.